-Once processing begins, it is conventional to periodically analyze recorded conductivity transitions (frontal analysis) as well as protein elution profiles within a process cycle's chromatogram.
-This is performed in order to identify changes that can correlate with possible loss of bed integrity.
-Without such in-process analysis, it can be difficult to predict packed bed lifetime before experiencing a rapid loss of separation performance and unacceptable decline in product yield (Figure 11-13).
+Once processing begins, it is conventional to periodically analyze recorded conductivity transitions (frontal analysis) as well as protein elution profiles within a process cycle's chromatogram; this is performed in order to identify changes that can correlate with possible loss of bed integrity.
+Without such in-process analysis, it can be difficult to predict packed bed lifetime before experiencing a rapid loss of separation performance and unacceptable product yield decline (Figure 11-13).